Why real estate developments are not listed on the MLS

 Real estate developers are usually financed by a bank.
 The same bank (and others) pre-approve the development and will finance buyers at 75 – 80% LTV.
 This means that a buyer needs to bring 20 – 25% of their own money to the table to be able to make a purchase.
 Nonetheless, bank mortgages are only accessible to citizens and residents.

-If you are an expat and you’re not a resident, we have great news!
-COSTA RICA MORTGAGE SOLUTION has been able to secure Residential home loans in Costa Rica for expats.
+If you are a U.S. expat and you’re not a resident, we have great news!
+COSTA RICA MORTGAGE SOLUTION has been able to secure personal loans in Costa Rica.
 Learn more now, click here!

 Another option is to look for owner financed properties.